Arkansas Commercial Driver's License Rules

 Arkansas follows federal guidelines that provide for three classifications of CMVs as described below.
 (Learn more about the Federal Commercial Driver’s License Program (CDL/CDLIS).)
 CDLs are regulated nationwide under the Motor Carrier Safety Improvement Act of 1999.
 That law was modified by the Patriot Act, effective 2005, which provided that out-of-state transfers of CDLs were subject to certain security measures particularly in regard to transportation of hazardous materials.

 Testing and Fees.
 Currently, test sites in Arkansas are shown here.
-The fees for Commercial Licenses in Arkansas are $42 plus a $50 fee for the road test.
-For current information on Arkansas CDLs, check the Arkansas State Police site.
+As of August 2016, the fees for commercial licenses in Arkansas are $42 plus a $50 fee for the road test.

 Traffic Violations and CDL Disqualification